-Check your insurance policy covers such needs as hospitalisation or repatriation.
+Check your insurance policy covers such needs as hospitalization or repatriation.
 Sometimes we ride in remote locations in which there will be no mobile signal, no helicopter recovery service and ambulances may not be available.

 The Tour Leader will ensure the best possible evacuation/services are provided – given our location and the services available locally.

-As part of the booking process we ask Riders to provide an alternative emergency contact.
+As part of the booking process, we ask Riders to provide an alternative emergency contact.
 In the unfortunate event that anything serious should happen to you, we will inform this alternative contact of your condition as soon as possible.

-If you are unwell on a ride day, you may ride in the support vehicle, assuming we have one with us even though with 2 riders .
+If you are unwell on a ride day, you may ride in the support vehicle, assuming we have one with us even though with 2 riders.
 The mechanic will ride your bike until you are fit to ride again.

 Most medicines are available almost everywhere.
 Asian medicines tend to work more effectively on Asian ailments.
 If you use medication be sure to bring ample supplies with you.
 Your preferred brands of toiletries may not always be available.
 Drinking water comes in 1Lt plastic bottles and we drink bottled water at all times.
-The stock is always in our back-up Jeep.
+The stock is always in our backup Jeep.

 19. General Terms

-It is important you know that motorcycle touring in India, Nepal, Bhutan or Tibet is an activity involving risk.
+You must know that motorcycle touring in India, Nepal, Bhutan or Tibet is an activity involving risk.
 The security and full and safe control of your motorcycle, whilst riding, is your responsibility.

-We expect that you will have at least 3 years motorcycle riding experience behind you, on large capacity motorcycles.
+We expect that you will have at least 3 years of motorcycle riding experience behind you, on large capacity motorcycles.
 To ride on our Tours we expect you to ride with skill, care, and confidence, on and off-road.
-Sections of highway are ‘off-road’ rough and some riding days can be long and require good physical fitness and stamina.
+Sections of highways are ‘off-road’ rough and some riding days can be long and require good physical fitness and stamina.